yegor256/blog/_posts/2017/mar/2017-03-07-traits-and-mixins.md

 [encapsulation]({% pst 2016/nov/2016-11-21-naked-data %}).

-Such a tight coupling between mixins and object private structure leads to nothing by unmaintainable and difficult to understand code.
+Such a tight coupling between mixins and object private structure leads to nothing but unmaintainable and difficult to understand code.

 The very obvious alternatives to mixins are [composable decorators]({% pst 2015/feb/2015-02-26-composable-decorators %}).